-What are ketones?
+What are Ketones?

 Ketone bodies can accumulate in the body.
 High levels of ketones are toxic and can lead to a condition known as ketoacidosis.

 There are tests for ketones that can be carried out.
 One is to use a blood glucose meter, which is able to test for ketones as well as glucose levels.
 You can also use urine tests.

-This is because the diet is high in glucose, meaning that naturally the concentration of glucose in the blood will rise.
+On a normal diet with sufficient carbohydrates, several things happen in the body.
+This first is a rise in blood glucose levels.
+This is because the body uses carbohydrates for energy, meaning that naturally the concentration of glucose in the blood will rise.

-As a result, the pancreas secretes the hormone insulin, to counteract the increased levels of glucose.
+As a result, the pancreas secretes the hormone insulin to counteract the increased levels of glucose.

 The insulin shuttles the glucose into the body’s cells, storing it in the form of glycogen.
 This is insoluble so can be stored without being broken down or metabolised.
-Some of the glucose is utilised as energy, for our bodies to carry out their natural processes.
+Some of the glucose is utilised as energy for our bodies to carry out their natural processes.

-On a Ketogenic diet, the process is different.
+On a ketogenic diet, the process is different.
 The body’s glycogen stores will begin to deplete as glucose is required for energy.
 When this isn’t replenished, we have to turn to fatty acids for energy.

 The fatty acids which have been freed can also be used as fuel, which is essentially when the fat is ‘burned’.

-What are the benefits of being in ketosis?
+What are the Benefits of Being in Ketosis?

 What’s more, low levels of insulin promote beneficial hormones to be released into the body, such as growth hormones, and others which can help with building muscle.